DustinJSilk/dinero.go/README.md

 The API is almost identical to it's JavaScript counterpart.
 Please refer to the JS documentation for more information.

+This library has zero dependencies and all tests from the JS implementation have been copied.

+It doesn't yet support multiple base currencies.

 ## Usage

 Dinero.go supports using any number type as its underlying value (int, int32, math/big etc).